mattrussell2/gradescope-autograder/README.md

 * Update the funcationality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
 Also, need to verify that the various filter, etc. options work as expected.

 # Changelog
+## [1.1.5] - 2022-7-12
+Substantial revision - updated configuation to manage secret keeping better by using environment variables for Docker configuration - some configuration variables now hold name of the environnment variable, rather than the data itself.
+Updated default to not use Dockerhub anymore, but rather GitHub Container registry; this avoid sketchy sharing of private info (dockercreds), and makes the docker setup more generalized (can login to any container registry with new setup).
+* Created
+    - `etc/docker_config.ini` - Placed docker-only configuration here
+* Changed
+    - `etc/autograder_config.ini` - Updated variable names, separated out docker-only variables
+    - `setup/dockerbuild/deploy_container.sh` - use better secret keeping
+    - `setup/zipbuild/build_container.sh` and `.../setup.sh` - use better secret keeping

 ## [1.1.4] - 2022-7-9
 * Changed
     - `bin/make_gradescope_results.py` - Don't crash when `diff_stderr=False`